seedwing-io/seedwing-policy/README.md

 A functional type system for implementing policy inspection, audit and enforcement.

+Seedwing Policy consists of several components that may be combined or used standalone as part of a secure software supply chain:

+* *Dogma* - a policy description language.
+* *Engine* - a policy evaluation engine.
+* *Server* - an HTTP server and API for evaluating policies.

+With Seedwing Policy, you can:

+* Validate, destructure and inspect payload according to standards like CycloneDX, SPDX, OpenVEX, PEM and more.
+* Check for permitted licenses according to organization policy.
+* Check for trusted signatures against [Sigstore](https://sigstore.dev).
+* Check SBOM dependencies for vulnerabilities against [OSV](https://osv.dev).

+All of the policies can be centrally managed in a server, or built in as part of a custom application.

+### Other use cases

+Seedwing Policy is primarily concerned with software supply chain, but may be used in other contexts as well such as authorization policies for Apacke Kafka.

 ## Minimum supported Rust version (MSRV)

 Seedwing Policy is guaranteed to compile on the latest stable Rust version at the time of release.
 It might compile with older versions.